Starting out, most of the real estate investing basics that I was exposed to around single-family home investing was this:

-There's no such network setup to offer homes to people on these type of lease programs.
+There's no such network set up to offer homes to people on these types of lease programs.

 Word of caution...I've seen a lot of people try and do these the wrong way, use the wrong agreements, and charge the wrong amounts.